Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

-Modifying the pod template or switching to a new pod template has no effect on the Pods that already exist.
-Pods do not receive template updates directly.
-Instead, a new Pod is created to match the revised pod template.
+Modifying the pod template or switching to a new pod template has no direct effect on the Pods that already exist.
+If you change the pod template for a workload resource, that resource needs to create replacement Pods that use the updated template.

 Resource sharing and communication

 Pods enable data sharing and communication among their constituent containers.

 A Pod can specify a set of shared storage volumes.
 All containers in the Pod can access the shared volumes, allowing those containers to share data.
 Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted.
 See Storage for more information on how Kubernetes implements shared storage and makes it available to Pods.

 Each Pod is assigned a unique IP address for each address family.
 Every